Ramsar Nature ReserveNorth and Middle Caicos

-By far the largest protected area in the Turks and Caicos, the 134,400 acre (54,390 Hectare) Ramsar Nature Reserve covers the majority of the southern wetlands of North and Middle Caicos, and a small region on East Caicos.
+The Ramsar Nature Reserve is by far the largest protected area in the Turks and Caicos, with an area of 144,846 acres (58,617 hectares) that covers the majority of the southern wetlands of North and Middle Caicos, and a small region on East Caicos.

-On the whole, wildlife density in the expansive wetlands of the Ramsar site is lower than at many smaller protected wetlands in the country such as the Northwest Point Pond Nature Reserve on Providenciales, or the Princess Alexandra Nature Reserve, yet the sheer size and general inaccessibility of the Ramsar site is what makes it so important; it provide a significant buffer against wildlife populations reductions.
+On the whole, wildlife density in the expansive wetlands of the Ramsar site is lower than at many smaller protected wetlands in the country such as the Northwest Point Pond Nature Reserve on Providenciales, or the Princess Alexandra Nature Reserve, yet the sheer size and general inaccessibility of the Ramsar site is what makes it so important—it provides a significant buffer against wildlife population reductions.

 The southern side of this nature reserve near Middle Caicos is adjacent to the impressive Ocean Hole and Vine Point Nature Reserve.